All Blacks seal seven-try win over Wales

 Wales were punished for some loose kicking with Rieko Ioane and David Havili providing the warning before wing Jordan expertly counter-attacked to collect his own chip and cross for the All Blacks' third try.

-Wales finally scored a try with Priestland producing a clever chip kick that centre Williams pounced on.
+Wales finally scored a try with Priestland producing a clever kick that centre Williams pounced on.

 The home side trailed by 12 points after 61 minutes but the All Blacks eased away with a devastating display of running rugby with four tries in the final quarter.